 So, What Happened to WordPress?

 A WordPress plugin called Gutenberg, when installed, replaced TinyMCE with an editor that uses blocks for each piece of content.
 You need to add a separate block into the content area for each paragraph, image, etc. These blocks also guide the layout which makes it kind of a pseudo website builder.
-This isn’t compatible with a lot of other plugins and themes, and has an awkward workflow.
+This creates an awkward workflow.
 Plus, users report glitches regularly, as if it’s still in a test stage of development, and not ready for use on live websites.

 As long as Gutenberg remained a plugin, no worries.
 Just don’t install it.
 However, that changed in WordPress version 5, when they basically reversed the 80/20 rule.
 Ignoring major discontentment from the WordPress community, they added Gutenberg to the core.
 Now all other plugins, as well as themes need to be Gutenberg compatible.
 This was months ago, and community members are still leaving one-star complaints on the Gutenberg plugin page.
 At the time I’m writing this, they number 2017.
 They’re coming in so fast, I noticed the Gutenberg developers are using canned responses to keep up.
-I don’t need to go into more detail about Gutenberg, and am unsure about the agenda behind WordPress giving the community the big middle finger here.
+I don’t need to go into more detail about Gutenberg, and am unsure about the agenda behind WordPress giving the community the big middle finger.
 You can read the Gutenberg reviews here.

 There is a way to disable Gutenberg, and still use the TinyMCE editor.
 The plugin that disables it quickly became the most popular plugin in the repository.
 This is just a band-aid on something that shouldn’t have happened in the first place.
 And, eventually, this won’t be an option.
 Some plugins already require WordPress version 5.